• Skip to primary navigation

 This recipe is also one of those, but with one extra step: browning the chuck roast in a skillet first.

-Browning the chuck roast first adds even more flavor to this amazingly simple dish.
-The combination of red wine, beef broth, thyme, and rosemary create a rich sauce for the pot roast, which we’ll use to make gravy.
+For this pot roast recipe, the combination of red wine, beef broth, thyme, and rosemary create a rich sauce for the pot roast, which we’ll use to make gravy.

-The gravy is thick and smooth, thanks to a classic, fool-proof method that I’ll share below (you can also skip to the recipe card to get it).
+The brown gravy is thick and smooth, thanks to a classic, fool-proof method that I’ll share below (you can also skip to the recipe card to get it).

 If you’re not a gravy person, you can just spoon the juices from the crockpot over the meat for an equally as delicious dish.